Taranaki Rhododendron Gardens - Kiwi Guide Stories

 After lunch in town we pop next door and visit the Len Lye Centre/Govett-Brewster Gallery.
 It’s such a striking building and the collections have a contemporary feel, the unexpected is always a conversation starter.
 I’ve always appreciated the parallels between art and gardens.

-Our last visit of the day is Pukeiti Gardens located on the side of Mt Fuji.
+Our first visit of the day is Pukeiti Gardens located on the side of Mt Fuji.
 Oh wait, yes, it’s actually Taranaki Maunga, but whenever it does reveal itself from behind the cloud, I can’t help but think of Tom Cruise and the movie, “The Last Samurai”, which filmed in the area and used Mt Taranaki as Mt Fuji.

 The Pukeiti Gardens with its volcanic soils and high rainfall is really a “holy grail” for rhododendrons in New Zealand.
 There’s a rich history to the collections of rhodo species, cultivars, and propagation here.
 We have a guided walk with a senior gardener who helps us avoid the rain for the most part as I run back to the vehicle and grab an armful of our complimentary umbrellas.